-It is important that you tell the Director of Finance & Corporate Performance as soon as possible if you are offered a bribe, are asked to make one, suspect that this may happen in the future, or believe that you are a victim of another form of unlawful activity.
+It is important that you tell the Director of Finance & Corporate Services as soon as possible if you are offered a bribe, are asked to make one, suspect that this may happen in the future, or believe that you are a victim of another form of unlawful activity.

 Employees who refuse to accept or offer a bribe, or those who raise concerns or report another’s wrongdoing, are sometimes worried about possible repercussions.
 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.

-HOS are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.
+HOS are committed to ensuring no one suffers any detrimental treatment as a result of refusing to take part in bribery, or because of reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place or may take place in the future.

 7. Hospitality & Gifts

 This policy does not prohibit some normal and appropriate hospitality (given and received) to or from third parties, provided that this is done in accordance with HOS’s Financial Procedures.

 All employees must declare any gifts or hospitality that has been offered or accepted and it must be recorded on THO’s gifts and hospitality register which is saved in the e-Library.

 New entries to the register will be provided to each Audit and Risk Assurance Committee meeting.

 Monitoring is essential to ensure that controls are appropriate and robust enough to prevent bribery.
 Arrangements include reviewing system controls on an on-going basis and identifying and responding to weaknesses in processes.

 Where deficiencies are identified as a result of monitoring appropriate action plans are developed to implement any recommendations.
 These are monitored by the Senior Leadership Team.